Skip to content

 Group and Family Bookings

+For Family/Group Bookings, each applicant must have a seperate booking.
 Our bookings are not exclusive to Australian Visa Medicals thus on occasion you may struggle to obtain block bookings online for your family or group.
 If this is is the case, please ring the switchboard and ask for Nick or email us on yehs@yourexcellenthealth.org and we will sort it.

 If you’re applying for an Australian visa from the UK, one of the key requirements is to undergo a medical examination.
 This is a standard part of the visa process and is used to ensure that applicants meet the health requirements set by the Australian government.
 Whether you’re applying for a visitor visa, work visa, student visa, or permanent residency, our comprehensive visa medical services can guide you through the process smoothly.
 Our experienced accredited panel doctors are here to help you meet the Australian health requirements quickly and efficiently.